Performance and recommendations

 This enables you to:

-• Effectively filter and not read unnecessary data from the disk (point 2).
+- Effectively filter and not read unnecessary data from the disk (point 2).

-• Make a query, in particular Sorted Join, more effectively.
+- Make a query, in particular

-• Better compress sorted tables so that they take up less space (point 2).
+, more effectively. - Better compress sorted tables so that they take up less space (point 2).

 Select the sort key based on your queries:

-• For example, if the queries look like
+- For example, if the queries look like

 ... where date between '2021-01-01' and '2021-02-01'

-A good key will be date.
+A good key will be date

-• For queries of type
+- For queries of type

 ... where user_id = 1234

-A good key will be user_id.
+A good key will beuser_id

 Number of chunks